geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 * We use the [Patrol Finders](https://patrol.leancode.co/finders/overview) package, which provides a very helpful syntactic sugar over the built-in Flutter testing package.
 We do not use the full Patrol package, just their Patrol Finder package.
 * We use the Riverpod overrides feature so that during testing, our code manipulates the test fixture data rather than the data in the Firebase database.
-* We simulate Firebase authentication and the app starts up with the user jennacorindeane@gmail.com already logged in.
+* We simulate Firebase authentication (using firebase_auth_mocks) and the app starts up with the (admin) user jennacorindeane@gmail.com already logged in.
 So, we don't currently test the registration or signin workflows.
 The app "starts" by displaying the Home screen for Jenna.
 * We test each feature by calling a "test" function (i.e. testChapter, testCrop, etc.).
 * After testing each feature, the code runs the Check Integrity admin function to ensure that the test of the previous feature did not introduce a database inconsistency.
 * You should rarely need to edit this `app_test.dart` file.
-Instead, you will usually edit one of the "test" feature files (i.e. testChapter.dart, testCrop.dart, etc.) You will normally need to edit this file only when you want to introduce the testing of a new feature.
+Instead, you will usually edit one of the top-level "test" feature files (i.e. testChapter.dart, testCrop.dart, etc.) You will normally need to edit app_test.dart only when you want to introduce the testing of a new feature.

 ## Testing a feature

 Let's now look at how the "Crop" feature is currently tested.
-Here is the "top-level" feature test for Crops:
+Here is the top-level feature test function for Crops:

 ```dart
 // integration_test/features/crop/test_crop.dart